-- Be embedded through a values-based approach where possible such as justice, equality for all.
+- be taught geography through a values-based approach where possible such as justice, equality for all.

 Geography is taught throughout our Learning Experiences showing a progression of skills across the school.
 It is intertwined with other areas of the curriculum to inspire children’s curiosity and develop their skills and knowledge.

 For each learning experience, a knowledge organizer which outlines knowledge (including vocabulary) is produced.
 All children will master and apply this knowledge through the learning experience.

 - happy and engaged learners.